Managing Museum Collections at the Collections Storage Facility (CSF)

 In a nutshell

-Aeon integrates with CaiaSoft to ensure the correct objects are retrieved from storage in time for every visit, and the cross-collection staff who will be based at the CSF will welcome visitors and facilitate the object viewings.
+Aeon integrates with CaiaSoft to ensure the correct objects are retrieved from storage in time for the CSF staff to welcome visitors and facilitate the object viewings.

 CaiaSoft and Aeon are currently in use by the Bodleian Libraries, and this project will expand their functionality to include the storage and management of museum objects at the CSF in Swindon.
 Aeon is used to plan object viewing appointments and report on room utilisation, while CaiaSoft handles object retrievals and records all location moves within the CSF warehouse.

-Approval to view objects at the CSF is controlled by Collections Managers who receive enquiries from visitors.
-The CSF cross-collections staff will then engage with the visitor to schedule the visit, logging all the details in Aeon.
+Approval to view objects at the CSF is controlled by Collections Managers who receive enquiries from researchers.
+The CSF Staff will then engage with the visitor to schedule the visit, logging all the details in Aeon.
 The system can even send the visitor a confirmation email from Aeon with details of their upcoming visit and joining instructions.

-Visits are facilitated by the CSF based cross-collections staff.
-As the scheduled visit approaches, they will flag in Aeon that the objects need retrieving, and this will automatically send CaiaSoft a list of objects to be picked from storage.
-Warehouse staff will retrieve these objects, updating their location at each step as they move through the warehouse.
+As the scheduled visit approaches, the CSF Staff will flag in Aeon that the objects need retrieving, and this will automatically send CaiaSoft a list of objects to be picked from storage.
+CSF Staff will retrieve these objects, updating their location via barcoder readers at each step as they move through the warehouse.
 When the visit is over, Aeon will trigger the refile of the objects back to their permanent storage location which is again tracked using CaiaSoft.

 You are welcome to view this diagram showing this workflow and the systems involved